mduse88/splitwise-free-analytics/README.md

 # Splitwise Expense Dashboard

-Track your Splitwise expenses with an interactive dashboard, automatic cloud backups, and monthly email reports.

 ![Python](https://img.shields.io/badge/python-3.11+-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

+The analytics Splitwise charges for — plus features it doesn't have — for free.
+Track your Splitwise expenses with an interactive dashboard, automatic cloud backups, and monthly email reports.

+> *"How much did we actually spend last month?"*
+> *"Which categories are eating our budget?"*
+> *"Can I get a monthly report in my inbox?"*

 ## Overview